ibm-cloud-docs/RegistryImages/datashield-vault/index.md

 # Getting started with the `datashield-vault` image
 {: #datashield-vault_starter}

-This container image runs Vault in the Data Shield environment, providing protection for your data.
+This container image provides protection for data that is in use by running Vault in the Data Shield environment.
+For more information about the service and what it means to protect your data in use, you can learn [about the service](/docs/services/data-shield?topic=data-shield-about#about).
-{:shortdesc}
+{: shortdesc}

 You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).
 {: tip}

+## Deploying the image
+{: #datashield-vault-deploy}

 You can use the following Kubernetes pod spec to deploy the image: